 - (3) Expansion of TDC Program Fees.
-The Committee considered proposing an expansion of the current TDC Program such that TDC fees would apply from the first square foot of construction and not just to the marginal square footage purchased with TDC credits.
-While this proposal would generate significant revenues, such funding would likely be determined to be a mitigation fee subject to the same limitations described in item (2) above. - (4) Parcel Retirement as Condition for New Water Connection.
-The Committee also discussed adding a requirement that water wait list position holders eligible to receive a water connection donate a parcel to LCSLO (with tax deduction under the TDC program).
+The committee considered proposing an expansion of the current TDC Program such that TDC fees would apply from the first square foot of construction and not just to the marginal square footage purchased with TDC credits.
+While this proposal would generate significant revenues, such funding would likely be determined to be a deemed mitigation fee subject to the same limitations described in item (2) above. - (4) Parcel Retirement as Condition for New Water Connection.
+The committee also discussed adding a requirement that water wait list position holders eligible to receive a water connection donate a parcel to LCSLO (with tax deduction under the TDC program).
 The donated parcel would be within the urban line and of a size equal to or greater than the parcel receiving the water connection.
-The Committee rejected this proposal as it may also be deemed an unenforceable indirect mitigation fee. - (5) Local Sales and Bed Tax Increases.
-The Committee also considered increasing the local sales tax and bed tax11 as additional revenue streams to fund the BRP.
+The committee rejected this proposal as it may also be deemed an unenforceable indirect mitigation fee. - (5) Local Sales and Bed Tax Increases.
+The committee also considered increasing the local sales tax and bed tax 10 as additional revenue streams to fund the BRP.
 The County imposes these two taxes and they may not be imposed by the CCSD or any other special district.
-Additionally, these taxes must be imposed only on a countywide basis.
-The Committee rejected the local sales tax and bed tax to fund the BRP because it is impractical that residents of San Luis Obispo County would vote to increase such taxes to benefit primarily Cambria. - (6) Public Private Partnerships.
+Additionally, these taxes must be imposed only on a county-wide basis.
+The committee rejected the local sales tax and bed tax to fund the BRP because it is impractical that residents of San Luis Obispo County would vote to increase such taxes to benefit primarily Cambria. - (6) Public Private Partnerships.
 Many municipalities throughout the United States have formed public private partnerships to develop public facilities with private funding.
 An example would be the construction of a new public school with a connected retail and/or residential component that operates independently of the school and for profit.
 The developer of the commercial component would also fund all or part of the cost to construct the connected school as quid pro quo for receiving permits and perhaps tax incentives for the entire project.
-The Committee rejected funding through public private partnerships because, as a practical matter, Cambria does not have a commercial base sufficient to attract business enterprises with either the motivation or capitalization to participate in a public private partnership sufficient to fund the BRP. - (7) Sale of Water Meter Connections to New Home Builders not on the Water Wait List.
-The Committee revisited the sale of water meter connections at "market rates" to new home builders not on the water wait list and recommends against including this revenue stream as a mechanism to fund the BRP.
-The Committee's recommendation is based on the likelihood that selling such connections to non-wait list purchasers essentially allows these purchasers to leap frog the water wait list exposing the CCSD to potential litigation and possible liability to water wait listed property owners who have paid fees and property taxes for years to secure their place in line to build on their property.
+The committee rejected funding through public private partnerships because, as a practical matter, Cambria does not have a commercial base sufficient to attract business enterprises with either the motivation or capitalization to participate in a public private partnership sufficient to fund the BRP. - (9)(7) Sale of Water Meter Connections to New Home Builders not on the Water Wait List.
+The committee revisited the sale of water meter connections at "market rates" to new home builders not on the water wait list and recommends against

-11 The bed tax, which is a tax the County imposes on transient occupancy for the general fund, must be distinguished from the CBID fee, which is a fee imposed by the tourism business improvement district on hotels, motels, etc., for special purposes related to the lodging industry.
-As discussed above, the ommittee recommends increasing the CBID fee as a core funding stream for the BRP.
+&lt;sup>10 The bed tax, which is a tax the County imposes on transient occupancy for the general fund, must be distinguished from the tourism business improvement district (CBID)CBID fee, which is a fee imposed by the tourism business improvement district on hotels, etc., for special purposes related to the lodging industry.
+As discussed above, the Committee recommends increasing the CBID fee as a core funding stream for the BRP.